eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 ## Congratulations!

 By completing this module, you've learned to set up and manage network configurations and VMs in Azure using Terraform, which is crucial for effective cloud infrastructure management.

-## Clean up

-Please remember to clean up your code deployed with `terraform destroy`.